Shehzad1399/Task-ExportRMA/README.md

 # Task-ExportRMA

-## Created a new export entity type 'Returns' to export RMA details (i.e., website ID)
+### Created a new export entity type 'Returns' with entity attributes (i.e., website ID)